Contracts, licences, declarations and documents UK-based businesses may need to import and export goods and services.

 You may need an export licence to export goods.
 For example, there are controls on exports of chemicals and military technology.
 Licence requirements may also depend on which country you are exporting to.
 See the guide: import and export licences for controlled goods

-If you are selling goods within the EU, most goods are in free circulation and can be freely moved from the UK to other EU countries without customs controls or charges.
+If you are selling goods in the EU, most goods are in free circulation and can be freely moved from the UK to EU countries without customs controls or charges.
 It’s good practice to accompany shipments with a commercial invoice and a packing list if appropriate.

 If you are selling to customers outside the EU, you need to declare your exports to HMRC.
 This is generally done electronically, using the National Export System.
 The declaration includes details of the classification of the goods being exported and which country they are going to.
 See the guide on export declarations and the National Export System.
 Alternatively, an authorised agent or freight forwarder can handle the customs declaration for you.